How Much Google News Traffic Do Publishers Get? Here’s Data on 80 News Sites.

 A Simple Workflow for Keyword Research for Content Planning

 JULY 9, 2013

 Most editorial teams employ basic keyword research tactics as part of their daily routine, such as using keyword tools to refine word choice or monitoring trending topics for real-time opportunities.
 But what about using search and social data to influence the editorial calendar over the longer term?
-So this workflow is simple and straightforward by design.
-Keyword Research for Content Planning.

 5 Good Ideas for News Media Facebook Pages